grumpyjames/birding-almanac/features/a-200-bird-year/part-14-an-estuary-excursion.md

 you can see the Kingfishers.
 Well, that's a relief.
 Perhaps I might remember his name the next time we cross paths.

-Two further birders are at this watchpoint; I feel in danger of being the odd one out, but it turns out that honour has already been given to the slightly less reserved gentlemen of the two we've just encountered.
+Two further birders are at this watchpoint.
+I feel in danger of being the odd one out, but it turns out that honour has already been given to the slightly less reserved gentleman of the two we've just encountered.
 This is getting a bit weird.
 A few straggling raptors drift over; a couple of Marsh Harriers and a Buzzard.
 A consensus is reached that it's probably about time to head home.
-Rainham station is slightly closer from here, and the way is almost entirely segregated cycle path, so that's the way I head.
+Rainham station is slightly closer from here and the way is almost entirely segregated cycle path, so that's the way I head.
 A brief change on to the overground at West Ham and a solid day of birding is done.